-If you’re interested in experiencing some life-beyond-the-grave entertainment with your favorite Alexa devices, we’ve put together this list of our favorite spooky Alexa skills.
+If you’re interested in experiencing some life-beyond-the-grave entertainment with your favorite Alexa devices, we’ve put together this list of our favorite spooky Alexa skills you can try in the lead-up to Halloween.
+And hey, no one said you couldn’t freak the family out during the Christmas season, or around the 4th of July, for that matter.

 Remember Pokémon Go?
 That mobile interactive adventure that had us all dipping into unfamiliar geography to catch digital critters?
 Well, there’s a slightly more chilling version of the roam-and-capture game available on compatible Alexa devices called Ghost Detector.